ibm-cloud-docs/assistant/webhook-pre.md

 - **Header name**: Content-Type
 - **Header value**: application/json

-You can reuse the code that checks the language of input from the previous example, with one small edit, as the first action in your sequence.
+You can reuse the code that checks the language of input from the previous example, with one edit, as the first action in your sequence.

 The node.js code for the first action in your sequence looks as follows: